 Gather your materials

-Required materials may include: safety goggles, bucket, measuring tape, carpenter’s pencil, utility knife, adjustable pliers, pipe wrench, adjustable wrench, crowbar, jigsaw, screwdriver, tube cutter, copper tubing, emery cloth, propane torch, solder, flux, tape, screws or nails, taping knife, paint and paintbrush; tiles, adhesive, and grout as needed to finish the countertop; spirit level, plumber's putty, power drill and carbide bit; GE Silicone 2*+ Kitchen & Bath sealant, and a caulking gun.
+Required materials may include: safety goggles, bucket, measuring tape, carpenter’s pencil, utility knife, adjustable pliers, pipe wrench, adjustable wrench, crowbar, jigsaw, screwdriver, tube cutter, copper tubing, emery cloth, propane torch, solder, flux, tape, screws or nails, taping knife, paint and paintbrush, tiles, adhesive, and grout as needed to finish the countertop, spirit level, plumber's putty, power drill and carbide bit, a high-quality silicone sealant and a caulk gun.

 Determine location for sink and measure placement